Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 The slow server response time can be improved by either choosing a fast CDN on top of your existing host or choosing a new Fastest WordPress hosting.
 Templ hosting produced the fastest server response time and helped improve LCP.

 The second way is to use fast CDN.
-According to CDNPerf, Google CDN is the fastest CDN in the world with the fastest query speed.
-Note: 5centsCDN is used for live streaming so you can ignore it.
+According to CDNPerf, Google CDN is the fastest CDN in the world and has the fastest query speed.
+Note: 5centsCDN is used for live streaming so that you can ignore it.

 If you’re wondering why I’ve shared this data, Templ is the only host that uses Google CDN.
 Our test proved that Templ offers a fast server response time even without the CDN.
 Now, when you use Google CDN over Templ, it provides the best-in-class performance.